Friday, March 25, 2016

 Facing the square near City Hall is a fairly recent addition, La Casa Madera, which has replaced the silk-screen printing shop.

-They have done a beautiful job of restoring the old building, and judging by the photos on their Facebook page are a very popular lunch stop for locals and tourists.
+They have done a beautiful job of restoring the old building, and, judging by the photos on their Facebook page, it is a popular lunch stop for locals and tourists.

 We have been told that the old wooden houses are protected from demolition by city bylaws.
-The one thing that they can’t be protected from are fires – either accidental, or convenient fires.
+The one thing that they can’t be protected from is fire, either accidental or convenient fires.

 Hasta Luego